-As a parent, I am always on the lookout for new and innovative ways to make my parenting experience better.
+As a parent, I am always looking for new and innovative ways to make my parenting experience better.
 After learning about the ESA Comet Interceptor, I was intrigued by its potential to help shield Earth from comets that might be on a collision course with our planet.
-This device is designed to intercept and divert any hazardous comet before it can reach Earth in order to prevent catastrophic loss of life or property.
-The ESA Comet Interceptor offers us hope not just as parents but also as citizens of this great planet Earth.
+This device is designed to intercept and divert any hazardous comet before it can reach Earth to prevent catastrophic loss of life or property.
+The ESA Comet Interceptor offers us hope as parents and as citizens of this great planet Earth.

 In March of 2020, NASA will launch the first-ever space mission to intercept an asteroid.
-The mission is called the Asteroid Redirect Mission (ARM) and it’s goal is to redirect a near-Earth asteroid into lunar orbit where astronauts can explore it and return with samples for scientific research.
+The task is called the Asteroid Redirect Mission (ARM).
+Its goal is to redirect a near-Earth asteroid into lunar orbit where astronauts can explore it and return with samples for scientific research.

-The goal of this ARM project is not only to collect samples from an asteroid, but also test technology that could one day be used in future planetary defense missions.
-This May, NASA unveiled its plan for what’s known as the Comet Interceptor – a spacecraft that would rendezvous with a comet nucleus at about 10 km per second before splitting off and crashing into dust particles left behind by the comet.
-It may sound like science fiction but this remarkable invention is real.
+This ARM project aims not only to collect samples from an asteroid but also to test technology that could one day be used in future planetary defense missions.
+This May, NASA unveiled its plan for what’s known as the Comet Interceptor.
+This spacecraft would rendezvous with a comet nucleus at about 10 km per second before splitting off and crashing into dust particles left behind by the comet.
+It may sound like science fiction, but this remarkable invention is real.

-The ESA Comet Interceptor is an important new technology being developed in Europe at the European Space Agency’s (ESA) research center in Noordwijk, Netherlands.
-It is intended for use against space hazards such as asteroids
+The ESA Comet Interceptor is an essential new technology developed in Europe at the European Space Agency’s (ESA) research center in Noordwijk, Netherlands.
+It is intended for use against space hazards such as asteroids.

 According to A Guardian report, engineers in Bristol and Oxford shire will design a comet chasing spacecraft for three-dimensional tracking and mapping celestial bodies.